zaandahl/research-framework/README.md

 To start using this research framework template for your own project, follow these steps:

-1. Click the green "Use this template" button at the top of the [repository page](https://github.com/username/research-framework).
+1. Click the "Use this template" button at the top of the [repository page](https://github.com/username/research-framework).
 2. Choose a name for your new repository, set the visibility to public or private, and click "Create repository from template."
 3. Clone the newly created repository to your local machine using `git clone https://github.com/yourusername/yourrepositoryname.git`.
 4. Navigate to the cloned repository folder on your local machine using the terminal or command prompt.